subreme/discord-image-downloader/README.md

 ### Channel ID

+*Update: The tool now supports channel links, so that you can paste a URL directly instead of finding the Channel ID.*

 As every element of the Discord app, every channel has a unique numerical ID known as a Snowflake, which can be found in two ways:

 - The most user-friendly way is to access Discord through a browser, go to the channel you want to download the images from, and check your URL, which should be formatted as follows: